wp-plugins/simplemap/readme.txt

 You must have:

 * WordPress 2.8 or later
-* PHP 5 (or PHP 4 with the SimpleXML extension loaded)
+* PHP 5 (or PHP 4 with the SimpleXML extension loaded), DOMDocument class

 = How do I put SimpleMap on my website? =